Information courtesy of Cochlear Australia

 - Are able to enjoy music again

-What factors can affect the success of a Cochlear Implant?
+Factors can affect the success of an implant

 The benefit of cochlear implants is often different for different individuals.
 This difference is often due to: